AB2212/ab2212.github.io/_posts/2020-04-24-Introduction to Evolution Strategy.md

 #### Numerical Optimization

 Almost every machine learning algorithm can be posed as an optimization problem.
 In an ML algorithm, we update the model's parameters to minimize the loss.
-For example, every supervised learning algorithm can be written as, $\hat{\theta} = \underset{\theta}{\arg\min} \mathbb {E}\_{x,y}[L(y,f(x,\theta))]$, where $x$ and$y$ represent the features and the target respectively, $f$ represents the function we are trying to model and $L$ represents the Loss function, which measures how good our fit is.
+For example, every supervised learning algorithm can be written as, $\hat{\theta} = \underset{\theta}{\arg\min} \mathbb {E}\_{x,y}[L(y,f(x,\theta))]$, where $x$ and$y$ represent the features and the target respectively, $f$ represents the function we are trying to model,$\theta$ represents model parameters and $L$ represents the Loss function, which measures how good our fit is.
 Gradient Descent algorithm also known as steepest descent has proven to solve such problems well in most of the cases.
 It is a first-order iterative algorithm for finding the local minimum of a differentiable function.
 We take steps proportional to the negative of the gradient of the Loss function at the current point, i.e.
  $\theta\_{new} = \theta\_{old} - \alpha*\nabla\_{\theta} L(y, f(x, \theta\_{old}))$.
 Newton's Method is another second-order iterative method which converges in fewer iterations but is computationally expensive as the inverse of second-order derivative of the loss function (Hessian matrix) needs to be calculated, i.e. $\theta\_{new} = \theta\_{old} - [\nabla\_{\theta}^2 L(y, f(x, \theta\_{old}))]^{-1}\*\nabla\_{\theta} L(y, f(x, \theta\_{old}))$.
 We are searching for parameter using the gradients as we believe that it will lead us in the direction where loss will get reduced.
 But can we search for optimal parameters without calculating any gradients?
 Actually, there are many ways to solve this problem!
 There are bunch of different Derivitive-free optimization algorithms (also known as Black-Box optimization).

  <img class="image" width="100%" src="{{ site.baseurl }}/img/gradient descent.png" alt="">